Vita Ansgarii: Author

-Not much is known about Rimbert’s life, the main source being the Vita Rimberrti, written 865–909.
-Rimbert was likely brought up at the monastery at Turnhout in Flanders.
+Not much is known about Rimbert's life, the main source being the Vita Rimberrti, written 865–909.
+Rimbert was likely brought up at the monastery at Torhout in Flanders.
 His training as a monk was focused on missionary work.

-Rimbert’s early years residing in Flanders may explain why he shared such a strong passion for missionary work in the North.
+Rimbert's early years residing in Flanders may explain why he shared such a strong passion for missionary work in the North.
 Like his predecessor, he may also have had Scandinavian origins, compelling him to save his people.
 Rimbert died in 888 which meant the missions to Scandinavia collapsed.

 Rimbert and Anskar

-Anskar was Rimbert’s predecessor as Archbishop of Hamburg-Bremen.The diocese of Hamburg and Bremen had been unified in 845.
+Anskar was Rimbert's predecessor as Archbishop of Hamburg-Bremen.The diocese of Hamburg and Bremen had been unified in 845.
 Pope Leo IV was eager for more missionary work to take place but Anskar was nearing death and wrote about the missions to preserve their memory.
-Rimbert uses Anskar as a unifying saint of the newly binded archbishopric.
+Rimbert uses Anskar as a unifying saint of the newly bound archbishopric.

-The Vita Rimberrti suggests Rimbert joined Anskar and Ebbo of Rheims on missionary whilst he was a young man and still residing at Turnhout in Flanders although the truthfulness of this has been debated by historians.
+The Vita Rimberrti suggests Rimbert joined Anskar and Ebbo of Rheims on missionary whilst he was a young man and still residing at Torhout in Flanders although the truthfulness of this has been debated by historians.

 Literary context

 The Vita Anskarii is a hagiographical text.
-Hagiography generally tends to be an idealised account, focusing only on the positive aspects of the saint’s life.
+Hagiography generally tends to be an idealised account, focusing only on the positive aspects of the saint's life.
 Although the genre of the piece is a hagiography the actual text contains a ‘multiplicity of forms’.

 It also cannot be seen as a factual biographical work.
 Instead, its importance derives from its ability to show us the concerns and thoughts of Rimbert over ‘predestination, divine retribution and the rewards in showing consistency to faith imbued throughout'.